Skip to main content

 2. Register Your Domain Name

-Being in business means being in contact with vendors, clients, customers—the public.
+Being in business means being in contact with the public—vendors, clients, and customers.
 Once you have a domain name, you can get a business email address.
 A professional email address makes your business seem trustworthy.
 Plus, it bolsters your privacy to not give out your personal email.

-Tip: You get a domain name and business email address free for a year when we start your Nebraska LLC.
+Tip: You get a domain name and business email address free for a year when we start your Nebraska LLC for you.

 3. File Nebraska Certificate of Organization